35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 description: Mayor agrees to cut affordable housing to 9%
 date: 2026-03-14T12:04:04.204Z
 ---
 London Mayor Sadiq Khan has approved a reduction of affordable housing from 35% to 9% on the Canada Water development.
 Developer British Land (BL) was granted planning permission to build 2,000 - 4,000 homes, plus other uses and amenities on the giant site, by Southwark Council in 2019/2020.
-This permission required 25% social rented and 10% intermediate housing, with a further possible 5%, depending on the viability of the scheme [**^x1**].
+This permission required 25% social rented and 10% intermediate housing, with a further possible 5%, depending on the viability of the scheme [**^1**].

 At the beginning of last year BL made a s73 application to Southwark, to reduce the affordable housing requirement to 3% (while also increasing the height and density of the scheme).
 In December 2025, BL referred the s73 application to the Mayor in December 2025, for his determination, taking the decision out of Southwark's hands.
 The application was heard and approved by Deputy Mayor Jules Pipe (acting on the Mayor's behalf) [on 27 March](https://webcasts.london.gov.uk/Mayoral/Event/Index/389f7074-88e3-46b0-ae1c-6c4032abfddd), after representations from GLA officers, Southwark Council, objectors and British Land.

 ### How many affordable (and family) homes have we lost?

-Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward, because we do not know how many homes will be built - the overall size of the development can be anything from 2,000 to 4,184 residential units **^x1i**.
+Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward, because we do not know how many homes will be built - the overall size of the development can be anything from 2,000 to 4,184 residential units [**^2**].

 BL's amended application also goes beyond reducing the number of affordable homes, by also adding to the types of housing that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Co-living is a new type of shared-living accommodation, similar to student housing, but aimed at professional singles and couples.
-If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace ^**x2**.
-Assisted living accommodation and key worker housing is also allowed \[[CHECK]. **^1ii.**
+If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace [^**3]**.
+Assisted living accommodation and key worker housing is also allowed **[^4].**